Arkul2023/SQL-Insight-Agent/README.md

 # SQL-Insight-Agent
-SQL-Insight-Agent lets users query relational databases in plain English.
-It converts questions into safe SQL, executes them in real time, and returns clear answers, including schema exploration and analytics.
-Built with Python, Streamlit, and PostgreSQL.
+SQL-Insight-Agent is an AI-powered natural language interface for relational databases that allows users to query data using plain English instead of writing SQL.
+The system translates user questions into safe, executable SQL queries, retrieves results in real time, and returns human-readable responses.
+It supports both schema-level exploration (tables, columns, structure) and analytical queries (aggregations, rankings, filters), making databases accessible to non-technical users while maintaining accuracy and security.